|Originally posted August 2012.|

 "Yeah, yeah, they're fine, but their cars might be totaled."
 Stephen replied.

-"Dude, don't freakin' send me a text like that without more details.
+"Dude, don't send me a text like that without more details.
 You scared me to death."
 I was so thankful and relieved.

-No one had their phones at practice, so they didn't know about the wreck, which meant I got to be the cool 'in-the-know' guy and verbally tweet it out first to everyone on the fields.
+No one had their phones at practice, so they didn't know about the wreck, which meant I got to be the cool 'in-the-know' guy and verbally tweet it out to everyone on the fields.
 Word quickly spread, but I don't think it upped my cool points as much as I hoped.

 The wreck happened just down the road from the school so I jogged up to the crowd.
 A four car pile up, all high school students, lots of vehicle damage, but no injuries.

 Over the next hour I got to hang out with my three friends who were in the wreck.
 I got to be with their parents and with the school administration.
 We waited for the cops and tow trucks.
 As I stood there by my friends, I saw the sadness in their eyes.
 What a crappy way to start out their Junior year.
 I didn't have much to offer.
 No answers to their problem.
 No real words of wisdom.
 No solutions.
 No car they can borrow.
 Just me.
 Available.
 Present.
 There.

 I'm thankful I failed to make plans to go to grab eats with kids after school.
 I'm thankful God redeemed my lack of planning and prayer.
 I'm thankful His grace is sufficient.
 I'm thankful He directs our paths.
 And that when we don't have much to offer, we have everything to offer.
 Christ in us, the hope of the world.